-While performance, responsiveness, and scalability are all great benefits of the broker topology, there are also some negatives things:
+While performance, responsiveness, and scalability are all great benefits of the broker topology, there are also some negatives drawbacks:

-- There is no control over the overall workflow associated with the initiating event - Error handling is also a big challenge with the broker topology without mediator. - The business process is unable to move without automated or manual intervention. - All other processes are moving along without regard for the error.
+- There is no control over the overall workflow associated with the initiating event - Error handling is also a big challenge with the broker topology without mediator. - All other processes are moving along without regard for the error.
 For example, the Inventory event processor still decrements the inventory, and all other event processors react as though everything is fine.